riyann00b/SDHub-DS/SDHub-DS/00 Notes/01_Python/Python's Dynamic Typing.md

-### Variables: The Labeled Boxes of Programming
+### Variables: The Labelled Boxes of Programming

 A variable is a name you give to a memory location to store a piece of data.
-Think of it as a labeled box where you can put information.
+Think of it as a labelled box where you can put information.

 -   **Identifier:** The name of the variable (e.g., `age`).
 -   **Assignment Operator:** The equals sign (`=`), which tells Python to "put the value on the right into the variable on the left."